For many people, the holidays are some of the best times of the year.

-So unless your office takes a casual day and allows you to dress up, wearing the clown, monkey, or witch costume to work on Halloween is probably going to be considered inappropriate.
+So unless your office takes a casual day and allows you to dress up, wearing a clown, monkey, or witch costume to work on Halloween is probably going to be considered inappropriate.

-Halloween accessories can also be that finishing touch that you need to your costume.
+Halloween accessories can also be the finishing touch that you need for your costume.

 photo by Sheila Sund via Flickr